* This post may contain affiliate links or sponsored content. *

 Why Does Salt Melt Ice?

 So why do we use salt on our roads and walkways?
 Why does it seem to melt ice?

 Salt lowers the freezing point of water.
-This is called “freezing point depression”, and it means that the water will not freeze until it has reached a lower temperature than the normal freezing

-temperature of 32 degrees Fahrenheit (0 degrees Celsius).
-The salt’s structure makes it more difficult for the water molecules to form the rigid formation they need to be in to become ice.
+This phenomenon is called “freezing point depression,” meaning that water will not freeze until it has reached a temperature below its normal freezing point of 32 degrees Fahrenheit (0 degrees Celsius).
+The salt’s structure makes it more difficult for water molecules to form the rigid arrangement required for ice.

-A great follow up question to your experiment is: “Is salt effective on roadways in below freezing temperatures?”
-The further below freezing the temperatures go, the less effective plain road salt is.
+Answer: The further below freezing the temperatures go, the less effective plain road salt is.
 That is why crews also use sand, and other additives to treat the roadways.

 All substances have freezing points–the temperature at which they freeze–and melting points.
-To further explore melting points, check out science experiment with the pop-up timers used to cook meat.

 My name is Sarah Benton Feitlinger and I am a science educator with over 10 years experience sharing science in nature and environmental centers, museums, and schools.
 I have been studying science and nature in one way or another pretty much my whole life!
 Currently, I’m a work-at-home mom, a freelance K-12 science curriculum developer, children’s science writer and blogger.
 I have a passion for making science understandable, and my goal is to make it accessible for everyone.
 My blog focuses on connecting current events in science to resources and activities for teachers, parents, and students.